tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 PARSEC claims it is possible to reach 100% certainty consensus with no reliance on timing, with up to 1/3 of the network being dishonest even if the network is attacked.

+When a node receives a gossip request, it creates a new event and sends a response back (in HashGraph, the response was optional).
+Each gossip event contains [[FOC18]]:

+1. The data being transmitted
+2. The self-parent (the hash of another gossip event created by the same node)
+3. The other-parent (a hash of another gossip event created by a different node)
+4. The _Cause_ for creation which can either be a Request for information, a Response to another node’s request, or an _Observation_.
+An observation is when a node creates a gossip event to record an observation that the node made themselves.
+5. Creator ID (public key)
+6. Signature – signing the above information.

+The self-parent and other-parent prevents tampering because they are signed and related to other gossip events [[FOC18]].
+As with HashGraph, it's difficult for adversaries to interfere with the consensus algorithm because all voting is _virtual_ and done without sharing details of votes cast; each node figures out what other nodes would have voted based on their copy of the gossip graph.

+PARSEC is relatively efficient, requiring O(n log n) messages and O(log N) stages to reach consensus [[MSP]].

+PARSEC also uses the concept of a "concrete coin", from Algorand that is used to break ties; particularly in cases where an adversary is carefully managing communication between nodes in order to maintain a deadlock on votes.

+## Voting Algorithm

+First nodes, try and converge on a 'true' result for a set of results.
+If they can't, they move onto step 2, which is trying to converge on a 'false' result.
+If consensus still cannot be reached, a coin flip is made and we go back to step 1 in another voting round.

+## Drawbacks

+Similar to HashGraph.
+It's not clear that PARSEC will scale well as _n_ grows to millions of nodes, but at least PARSEC is open source and a reference implementation has already been released in Rust.

 ## Avalanche

 This consensus protocol was first seen in the WhitePaper entitled "Snowflake to Avalanche".
 Outlined in the paper are four protocols which are building blocks forming a protocol family.
 The leaderless Byzantine fault tolerance protocols are build on a metastable mechanism and are referred to as: Slush; Snowflake; Snowball and Avalanche